Skip Navigation

 The data points to lowering construction price inflationary pressure overall, and across the top ten.

-We have modestly reduced our 2024 construction cost inflation forecasts compared with last year’s predictions.
+Turner & Townsend modestly reduced its 2024 construction cost inflation forecasts compared with last year’s predictions.
 Construction inflation in most markets is driven by a backlog of projects, which are gradually moving forward as construction costs stabilise.
 This year, Africa leads average construction cost inflation at 5.7 percent, while North America dropped from 6.1 percent in 2023 to 3.8 percent in 2024.

 A significant factor driving inflation worldwide is a scarcity of skilled labour.
 A staggering 79.1 percent of markets, representing 72 individual markets, reported skill shortages.
 This stands in stark contrast to just 9.9 percent, or 9 markets, with a labour surplus.
 The remaining 11 percent, or 10 markets, indicated a balanced labour market.
 This imbalance between supply and demand for skilled workers is putting continued upward pressure on construction costs globally.

-Neil Bullen, Managing Director, Global Real Estate, said:
+Neil Bullen, Managing Director, Global Real Estate, Turner & Townsend, said:

 The global real estate market is emerging from a challenging period of inflationary pressures, volatility and disruption.
 Our sector has proved resilient, and a focus on building new approaches to procurement and supply chain development to drive efficiency and productivity is opening new opportunities across many markets.